tsReusableTools/tsrt/packages/sequelize/README.md

   /**
    *  Update entities order (reordering).
-   *  @note for now supports reordering ONLY for entites w/ `id` as primary key and order INTEGER column as for storing order.
    *
    *  @param body - Items with new orders or array of changes
    *  @param [options] - Additional Query options